Maligne Lake, Alberta, Canada

 - Statistics / Weather / Helpful Links

 Looking for Maligne Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 With a name derived from the French word for wicked or evil, Alberta’s Maligne Lake (pronounced muh-leen) offers a contradictory scenic and serene face.
 Located within Canada’s Jasper National Park, remote Maligne Lake shares its name with a nearby mountain range and the Maligne River.
 So named by Father Pierre-Jean De Smet in the mid 1800s, the title was likely originally bestowed to indicate the sometimes dangerous rapids of the Maligne River during spring flood.
 Certainly, the millions of visitors who have come to admire the 4,900-acre lake haven’t felt it had any malicious intent . . .just beautiful views, towering mountains and plentiful wildlife!